-How to Use Pinterest Stories
+How to Use Pinterest Ideas

-What Are Story Pins?
+What Are Idea Pins?

-Story pins include photos and videos on multiple pages, similar to the 15 second frames you upload on Instagram.
+Idea pins include photos and videos on multiple pages, similar to the 15 second frames you upload on Instagram.

-This gives creators a better way to tell a story and showcase their talents right on the platform.
+This gives creators a better way to tell a story and showcase their talents on the platform.
 Even if you don’t have a blog, this feature will keep your audience engaged and attract people to your profile.

 If you notice that your pin isn’t taking off as you expected, don’t delete it!
-Your story pins can become popular at any time no matter when you post them.
+Your idea pins can become popular at any time no matter when you post them.

 What Can You Post?

-The beauty of Pinterest stories is you can upload anything you want.
-Here are a few ideas:
+The beauty of Pinterest ideas is you can upload anything you want.

 - Step-by-step beauty tutorial